LDWLab/TwinCons/README.md

 One of [**-lg**, **-bl**, **-e**, **-c**] is required to run properly. <span style="color:red">#Add a check to raise an error if not.</span>

-Can skip outputting a legend in the image with the flag -l; recommended
+Can skip outputting a legend in the image with the flag -l; recommended with datasets involving many (above 20) alignments.

 Sample output: